mj3b/prompt_experiments/README.md

 ## 🔍 Experiments

 Delve into the experiments and uncover .txt and .md files.
-Each tome contains a different incantation, demonstrating the subtle alchemy of prompt engineering.
+Each tome contains outputs of various incantations; going forward we will make sure to include those incantations at the top of each file.
 These experiments are organized into two categories to aid in your quest for knowledge:

 - GPT_NONFICT 🧪
 - GPT_FICTION 🦉